sheeenie/calculate_groundSteeringAngle/README.md

 #64 Add attributes to class Car

 ## License
-This project is released under the terms of the MIT License
+This project is released under the terms of the MIT License.